-N400 Priming Differences Between Associative and Semantically Primed Word Pairs
+N400 Differences Between Associative and Semantically Primed Word Pairs

 Semantic priming is faster processing of a word following presentation of a word related in meaning (Lucas, 2000).
 An example of this would be if a person were reading about a YACHT race, the word BOAT is easier to process due to the related meanings having already been activated in semantic memory.
 Semantic priming is believed to be caused by two processes, an automatic process and a controlled process.